cchristensen-sz/IdentityProofing/README.md

 There are two available methods of Identity Proofing withing SecZetta: **Mobile Match** and **Government ID Verification**.
 Before you begin using Identity Proofing, please ensure you understand which way you'll be asked to verify your identity and ensure you'll be able to meet system requirements below:

-### SMS Cabable Device - Mobile Match and Government ID Verification
+### SMS Capable Device - Mobile Match and Government ID Verification
 You will need to be able to receive SMS messages so you will need to have a device capable of receipt and enough service to receive.

 ### Mobile Support - Government ID Verification